docker/docs/docker-for-windows/faqs.md

 diagnostics bundle to investigate specific user issues, but may derive high level (non personal) metrics such as the rate of issues from it.

-### Can I use Docker for Windows with new swarm mode?
+### Can I use Docker Desktop for Windows with new swarm mode?

 Yes!
-You can use Docker for Windows to test single-node features of [swarm mode](/engine/swarm/) introduced with Docker Engine 1.12, including initializing a swarm with a single node, creating services, and scaling services.
+You can use Docker Desktop for Windows to test single-node features of [swarm mode](/engine/swarm/) introduced with Docker Engine 1.12, including initializing a swarm with a single node, creating services, and scaling services.
 Docker “Moby” on Hyper-V serves as the single swarm node.
-You can also use Docker Machine, which comes with Docker for Windows, to create and experiment with a multi-node swarm.
+You can also use Docker Machine, which comes with Docker Desktop for Windows, to create and experiment with a multi-node swarm.
 Check out the tutorial at [Get started with swarm mode](/engine/swarm/swarm-tutorial/).